 A leisure or vacation condominium can take many forms.
-It may be a project consisting of detached houses, townhouses, garden apartment or high-rise apartment buildings.
+It may be a project consisting of detached houses, townhouses, garden apartment or highrise apartment buildings.
 Condominium units may run from one-room studio apartments to four-bedroom houses.
-Equipping each bedroom with its own bath and providing a foyer can provide flexibility.
-A two-bedroom apartment with a sofa bed in the living room could rent to three separate couples sharing the unit.
+Equipping each bedroom with its own bath can provide flexibility.
+Think Bed & Breakfast.
+A fairly new trend is to get the proper permits and turn a vacation home into a B & B where the owner is not on the premises but provides a great little place that rents to people for a mini vacation.
+A two-bedroom apartment, condo or house with a sofa bed in the living room could rent to three separate couples sharing the unit.